 The Benefits of Corporate Agility

 Corporate agility is essentially boiled down to the ability to make high-speed changes to processes to better capitalize on feedback.
 Over the course of a project timeline, teams will go through a series of short yet fast-paced bursts of analysis, planning, design, build, test, and deployment with a particular emphasis on the design-build-test cycle.
 This gives businesses the opportunity to fine-tune their designs quickly and more effectively based on quick response feedback.
 It’s a powerful methodology and many companies want to be agile, but only a few are able to pull it off successfully.
-When they do achieve the level of agility that is needed to make a definitive impact on business functions, companies are able to adapt smartly to better manage the costs of a fast-changing environment and customer behavior.
+When they do achieve the level of agility that is needed to make a definitive impact on business functions

 The Costs of an Agile Methodology